Getting Started with Ship's APIs

 Using the Sandbox Environment

-All of the URLs and examples given in this documentation relate to PRO's live production environment.
-However, PRO also offers a sandbox, enabling you to use a "safe" development environment in which you can integrate with PRO without running the risk of inadvertently transmitting data to carriers.
+All of the URLs and examples given in this documentation relate to Ship's live production environment.
+However, Ship also offers a sandbox, enabling you to use a "safe" development environment in which you can integrate with Ship without running the risk of inadvertently transmitting data to carriers.
 The sandbox works in exactly the same way as the production environment, but is entirely self-contained and uses a separate dataset.

 In order to call APIs in the sandbox environment, you will first need to set up a sandbox API key.
 To call an API in the sandbox rather than the production environment, substitute the